-In the protocol below, count cell aggregates \geq 50 μm in diameter, as these are the most likely to attach and grow into healthy colonies.
+In the protocol below, count cell aggregates $\geq$ 50 μm in diameter, as these are the most likely to attach and grow into healthy colonies.
 An eyepiece micrometer can help to identify cell aggregates of this size.
-The following protocol should be carried out during passaging at the time of plating cell aggregates.
+The following protocol should be carried out during the passaging at the time of plating cell aggregates.
 Refer to section 5.0 for detailed passaging protocols.

-- 1. Draw a "+" centered on the bottom of 2 wells of a 96-well flat-bottom plate (e.g. Catalog #38044) to serve as a counting grid. - 2.
-Aliquot 40 μL of DMEM/F-12 with 15 mM HEPES into each well. - 3.
+- 1. Draw a "+" centered on the bottom of 2 wells of a 96-well flat-bottom plate to serve as a counting grid. - 2.
+Aliquot 40 μL of DMEM/F-12 (Catalog #36254) into each well. - 3.
 Add 5 μL of a freshly resuspended cell aggregate mixture to each well. - 4.
-Count the cell aggregates in each well that are approximately ≥ 50 μm in diameter.
-Average the results from the two wells to obtain the average number of cell aggregates (N_A) in the 5 μL sample. - 5.
-Calculate the concentration of cell aggregates (C) and the total number of cell aggregates in the mixture (N_T) using the total volume of the mixture (V_T) :
+Count the cell aggregates in each well that are approximately $\geq$ 50 $\mu$ m in diameter.
+Average the results from the two wells to obtain the average number of cell aggregates (NA) in the 5 $\mu$ L sample. - 5.
+Calculate the concentration of cell aggregates (C) and the total number of cell aggregates in the mixture (NT) using the total volume of the mixture (VT):

-$$C = N_A \over 5 \,\mu L$$
+$$C = \frac{N_A}{5 \,\mu L}$$